 SIRR Team Investigating Officer Involved Shooting Incident

-Involving a Stevens County Deputy in Colville, WA
+Involving a Stevens County Deputy in Chewelah, WA

-• The Spokane County Sheriff’s Office is the managing agency in this incident and all future release of information regarding this incident will be sent via the SIRR Team.
+• The Spokane Police Department is the case managing agency in this incident.
+All future communication regarding this investigation will be sent via the SIRR Team.

-• The Stevens County Sheriff’s Office will release the name of the deputy involved in this incident when appropriate.
+• The Stevens County Sheriff’s Office will release the name of the deputy involved in the incident when appropriate to do so.

 • Once the SIRR Team investigation is complete, the case will be forwarded to the Stevens County Prosecutor’s Office for review.